bahanonu/ciatah/README.md

  cd('calciumImagingAnalysis-master')
  ```

 - Run `CIAtah` using the below MATLAB commands.
-Call `obj;` each time you want to go back to the main GUI.
+Call `obj;` in the MATLAB command window each time you want to go back to the main GUI.

 ```MATLAB
 % Loads the class into an object for use in this session